grammyjs/website/site/docs/hosting/cyclic.md

 ### Setting the Webhook URL

-If you are using webhooks, after getting your app running, you should configure your bot's webhook settings to point to your app.
+If you are using webhooks, after your first deployment, you should configure your bot's webhook settings to point to your app.
 To do that, send a request to

 ```text